AntBlo/always-recompile-issue/README.md

 The interesting part is the compilation of crate a, which has a dependency on the tokio crate.

-You can see that the two first reports `finished in 0.00s`
+You can see that the two first runs reports `finished in 0.00s`

 And the third one reports `finished in 0.48s`, with two re-compilations.